Which type of company are you researching?

 ▪ not required to share financial information or other company news

-Thus it can be more difficult to do research on private companies.
+Thus it can be difficult to do research on private companies.

-Another thing to consider is whether the company you are researching is affiliated with another company through stock ownership.
+Another thing to consider: Is the company affiliated with another company through stock ownership?

 Parent Company: Owns a significant amount of stock (often over 50%) of another company ("subsidiary").

-Subsidiary: Company for which over 50% of the voting stock is controlled by another company, usually called the "parent company."
+Subsidiary: Company for which over 50% of the voting stock is controlled by another company ("parent company").

-Since the stock of the subsidiary is not available for sale to the general public, this company does not have to file financial statements or other disclosures with the SEC; thus, researching a subsidiary can be more difficult.
+Since the stock of the subsidiary is not available for sale to the general public, that company does not have to file financial statements or other disclosures with the SEC, making it more challenging to research a subsidiary.